Trading styles – What kind of trader are you?

-If in case you haven’t guessed it yet, the answer is, of course, ALL of them.
+If you haven’t guessed it yet, the answer is, of course, ALL of them.

-It’s perfectly fine to be a lightning-fast scalper, taking small bits of profit every day in order to build your long term hodling portfolio while at the same time babysitting a few swing trades.
+It’s magnificent to be a lightning-fast scalper, taking small bits of profit every day to build your long-term holding portfolio while at the same time babysitting a few swing trades.

-It’s also perfectly fine to make short-term day trades and longer swing trades, only to add morsels of Satoshis to those sweet long term gains.
+It’s also wonderful to make short-term day trades and longer swing trades, only to add morsels of Satoshis to those sweet long-term gains.

-Every good and disciplined trader uses a combination of trading styles, strategies and favourite indicators to form their unique system for navigating the treacherous oceans of the crypto market.
+Every good and disciplined trader uses a combination of trading styles, strategies, and favorite indicators to form their unique system for navigating the treacherous oceans of the crypto market.

-If for any reason trading is not for you, but you still want to dip your toes into this amazing bull market, join Tycoon today and copy the strategy of professional traders in real-time.
-Since the platform has just launched, you can try it out for free, check this link.
+If for any reason trading is not for you, but you still want to dip your toes into this incredible bull market, join Tycoon today and copy the strategy of professional traders in real-time.
+Since the platform has just launched, you can try it out for free.
+Check this link.

-Risk Note: Trading cryptocurrencies is subject to high risks and may result in the loss of your capital.
-Please make sure you fully understand the risks associated with trading cryptocurrencies and only invest as much as you can afford to lose.
+Trading Cryptocurrencies is subject to high risks and may result in capital loss.
+Please make sure you fully understand the risks associated with trading Cryptocurrencies and only invest as much as you can afford to lose.
 Be clear about your investment objectives and experience, and seek advice from an independent financial advisor if necessary.
-It is your responsibility to determine whether you are permitted to use Tycoons’s services under the laws of your country of residence.
-Investments in cryptocurrencies are not protected by a Financial Services Compensation Scheme.
+It is your responsibility to determine whether you have permission to use Tycoon platform s’ services under the laws of your country of residence.
+Investments in Cryptocurrencies have no protection by any Financial Services Compensation Scheme.